MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/install-azurerm-ps.md

 AzureRM module, any Azure PowerShell module not previously installed is downloaded and from the PowerShell Gallery.

+If you have a previous version of Azure PowerShell installed you may receive an error.
+To resolve this issue, see the [Updating to a new version of Azure PowerShell](#update-azps) section of this article.

+## Step 3: Load the AzureRM module
 Once the module is installed, you need to load the module into your PowerShell session.
+You should do this in a normal (non-elevated) PowerShell session.
 Modules are loaded using the `Import-Module` cmdlet, as follows:

 ```powershell
 Import-Module AzureRM